-- Participation in 100 hours of leadership in rural medicine didactic/experiential learning. - Participation in 100 self-directed volunteer or clinical service hours in a rural community as approved by the leadership in rural medicine director.

-3. Comple Completion of two of the following courses:

-FM .
-616 Rural Family Practice Elective 6

-HM 632 Rural Community Health 6

-HM 633 Advanced Rural Community Health 6
+- Participation in 100 hours of leadership in rural medicine didactic/experiential learning. - Participation in 100 self-directed volunteer or clinical service hours in a rural community as approved by the leadership in rural medicine director. - Completion of two of the following courses: FM 616 Rural Family Practice Elective - HM 632 Rural Community Health 6 HM 633 Advanced Rural Community Health - Successful completion of the Rural Community Health Program Portfolio or the Rural Physician Community assignment and presentation.

-4 0 and attended the Description of

-Successful completion of the Rural Community Health Program Portfolio or the Rural Physician Community assignment and presentation.